Anacleto, agente secreto

 Anacleto, agente secreto (Anacleto, Secret Agent) is a Spanish comic character created by cartoonist Manuel Vázquez Gallego in 1964, protagonist of the series of the same name.
 Anacleto is an inept secret agent with very bad luck.
 His adventures usually include going to a desert and, when returning, realising that he has made a completely useless trip.
 He is one of the author's most popular characters.

 Recurring characters

-There are two main characters on the series: Anacleto and his boss.
-The protagonist, Anacleto, is a young man with black hair, with a characteristic tuft on the bangs and a long nose.
+There are two main characters in the series: Anacleto and his boss.
+The protagonist, Anacleto, is a young man with black hair, a characteristic tuft on the bangs, and a long nose.
 He wears a black suit with white shirt and bow tie.
 He permanently has a cigarette in his mouth.

 The other character in the series is the Anacleto's boss.
 He is fat, completely bald and wears glasses.
 To mark the difference in status iconographically he smokes thick cigars.

 A recurring villain of the series is the author himself, Manuel Vázquez.

 Anacleto frequently has to carry out missions in deserts or high mountains (which ultimately turn out to have elevators).
 Another running gag of the series is that he is frequently chased by a group of sharks when he falls in the sea (or even a river or puddle).